nieksand/gokinesis/README.md

 ## Usage
-To write a consumer, write a struct satisfying the kinesis.RecordConsumer interface.
+To write a consumer, implement a struct satisfying the kinesis.RecordConsumer interface.

 1. ``Init(shardId string)`` is called at start.